E-Invoicing in Portugal

 Portugal has started mandating electronic invoicing for the public sector in 2019, but those plans have been thwarted by Covid and they experienced successive delays.

-Currently, it is mandatory for large suppliers of Portuguese public administrations to issue electronic invoices, while small & medium suppliers still have until January 1st, 2025 to comply with the mandate, as specified by the latest legislative decree of 23.12.2023.
+Still, it is now mandatory for all companies throughout the country, as small & medium suppliers have been included to the mandate since January 1st, 2025, as specified by the latest legislative decree of 23.12.2023.

-Regarding electronic invoicing, only 2 formats are allowed: the UBL “CIUS-PT” and the CEFACT CII XML “CIUS-PT”.
+Only 2 electronic invoicing formats are allowed: the UBL “CIUS-PT” and the CEFACT CII XML “CIUS-PT”.
 Both are based on XML and are compliant with the European Norm (EN) 16931.

-Finally, the mandate says nothing about how to transmit the e-invoices.
+Additionally, the mandate says nothing about how to transmit the e-invoices.
 There is a central platform called “FE-AP” (Fatura Eletrónica na Administração Pública) that accepts CIUS-PT electronic invoices, but not all public recipients are available on this platform.
-For non-electronic formats or for unavailable public recipients, another solution must be discussed by both parties (EDI, manual upload, email, …).
+For public recipients unreachable through that platform, another solution must be discussed by both parties (such as EDI, manual upload, email, …).

 B2B E-Invoicing